NapoleonTheCake/notificatorro/README.md

 - new icons 512x.
 - add regular notes (serialisation).
 - color notification title + setting.
-- change title to smt like "Remind me..."
 - add help page.
 	- tell about custom roms that cuts big notifications (like MIUI).
 - search in history.
 - add welcome page.
 - alternative in-app notifications.
-- try to implement everything as fragments, that will allow you to see drawer everywhere.st
+- try to implement everything as fragments, that will allow you to see drawer everywhere.
 - themes.